Simon Jenkins: Public appointments

 Jenkins served on the boards of British Rail 1979–1990 and London Transport 1984–1986.
-He was a member of the Millennium Commission from February 1994 to December 2000, and has also sat on the Board of Trustees of The Architecture Foundation.
+He was a member of the Millennium Commission from February 1994 to December 2000, and has also sat on the board of trustees of The Architecture Foundation.
 From 1985 to 1990, he was deputy chairman of English Heritage.

 In July 2008, it was announced that he had been chosen as the new chairman of the National Trust; he took over the three-year post from William Proby in November of that year.
 He remained in the post until November 2014.

 Personal life and honours

 Jenkins married the American actress Gayle Hunnicutt in 1978; the couple had one son.
 They separated in 2008 and divorced in 2009.
 He married Hannah Kaye, events producer at Intelligence Squared, in 2014.

+He was elected a Fellow of the Royal Society of Literature in 2003.

 Jenkins was appointed a Knight Bachelor for services to journalism in the 2004 New Year Honours.

+In 2022, Jenkins was elected as a Fellow of the Learned Society of Wales.